July 20, 2022

 - The final exam attempt must be made within the five-year period following the date on which an application was submitted.

-Some registrants, whose first or final exam attempt deadline is in 2021, are still unable to write the exam due to the pandemic, including for the following reasons:
+Some registrants, who are past their first or final exam attempt deadline, are still unable to write the exam due to the pandemic, including for the following reasons:

 - Unable to pay for the exam due to financial impacts resulting from the pandemic.